Vincent-presh/Browse-Bench/README.md

 [![License: MIT](images/banner.jpeg)](https://opensource.org/licenses/MIT)

-BrowseBench is an open-source benchmark for evaluating AI agents on web browsing and automation tasks.
-As AI models become more capable, understanding their ability to interact with the web in realistic ways is crucial.
+BrowseBench is an open-source benchmark for evaluating AI agents on web browsing, automation tasks and understanding their ability to interact with the web in realistic ways.
 BrowseBench provides a framework for measuring these capabilities, helping developers and researchers build more robust AI agents.

 ## Overview